Welcome To The

 Saline County Family and Consumer Sciences

 Saline County Extension Service is dedicated to meeting the community education needs of its residents with a variety of relevant programs such as Best Care, Guiding Children Successfully, Senior Nutrition and Food Safety.
-Kris Elliott works closely with the county residents to increase knowledge of health and wellness.
+Kris Boulton works closely with the county residents to increase knowledge of health and wellness.

-For additional information contact, contact Kris Elliott.
+For additional information contact, contact Kris Boulton.